samply/beam/README.md

 `Proxy1` replies:
 ```
 HTTP/1.1 201 Created
-location: /tasks/ 70c0aa90-bfcf-4312-a6af-42cbd57dc0b8
+Location: /tasks/70c0aa90-bfcf-4312-a6af-42cbd57dc0b8
-content-length: 0
+Content-Length: 0
-date: Mon, 27 Jun 2022 13:58:35 GMT
+Date: Mon, 27 Jun 2022 13:58:35 GMT
 ```
-where the `location` header field is the id of the newly created task.
+where the `Location` header field is the id of the newly created task.
 With that the task is registered and will be distributed to the appropriate locations.

 ### Listening for relevant tasks